Fleckism/SecurityPlus/SecurityPlus/10A Firewalls and Proxy Servers.md

 Sample firewall ruleset configured on pfSense.
 This ruleset blocks all traffic from bogon networks and a specific private address range but allows any HTTP, HTTPS, or SMTP traffic from any other source.
 (Screenshot used with permission from Rubicon Communications, LLC.)

 Each rule can specify whether to block or allow traffic based on several parameters, often referred to as tuples.
 If you think of each rule being like a row in a database, the tuples are the columns.
-For example, in the previous screenshot, the tuples include Protocol, Source (address), (Source) Port, Destination (address), (Destination) Port, and so on.
+For example, in the previous screenshot, the [[tuples]] include Protocol, Source (address), (Source) Port, Destination (address), (Destination) Port, and so on.

 Even the simplest packet filtering firewall can be complex to configure securely.
 It is essential to create a written policy describing what a filter ruleset should do and to test the configuration as far as possible to ensure that the ACLs you have set up work as intended.
-Also test and document changes made to ACLs.
+Also test and document changes made to [[ACL|ACLs]].
 Some other basic principles include:

 -   Block incoming requests from internal or private IP addresses (that have obviously been spoofed).
--   Block incoming requests from protocols that should only be functioning at a local network level, such as ICMP, DHCP, or routing protocol traffic.
+-   **Block incoming requests from protocols that should only be functioning at a local network level, such as ICMP, DHCP, or routing protocol traffic.**
 -   Use penetration testing to confirm the configuration is secure.
 Log access attempts and monitor the logs for suspicious activity.
 -   Take the usual steps to secure the hardware on which the firewall is running and use of the management interface.

 Access control list entries shown using the command iptables --list INPUT --line-numbers -n.
 # NETWORK ADDRESS TRANSLATION

-Network address translation (NAT) was devised as a way of freeing up scarce IP addresses for hosts needing Internet access.
+Network address translation ([[NAT]]) was devised as a way of freeing up scarce IP addresses for hosts needing Internet access.
 A private network will typically use a private addressing scheme to allocate IP addresses to hosts.
 These addresses can be drawn from one of the pools of addresses defined in RFC 1918 ([tools.ietf.org/html/rfc1918](https://tools.ietf.org/html/rfc1918)) as non-routable over the Internet:

 -   10.0.0.0 to 10.255.255.255 (Class A private address range).
 -   172.16.0.0 to 172.31.255.255 (Class B private address range).
 -   192.168.0.0 to 192.168.255.255 (Class C private address range).

-A NAT gateway is a service that translates between the private addressing scheme used by hosts on the LAN and the public addressing scheme used by router, firewall, or proxy server on the network edge.
+A NAT gateway is a service that translates between the private addressing scheme used by hosts on the LAN and the public addressing scheme used by router, firewall, or proxy server on the [[network edge]].
 NAT provides security in the sense that it can manage ingress and egress traffic at well-defined points on the network edge, but it is important to realize that it does not perform a filtering function.

 There are several types of NAT: